Gudetama: Appearances and characters

 Gudetama is portrayed as a yellow yolk of a raw egg with prominent buttocks.
 It has a head with no neck and a body with limbs, but no fingers or toes.
 Its eyes are drawn like two ovals, appearing lazy.
 It has a mouth with a tongue but no obvious teeth.
 Often depicted laying on an egg white as a bed, while also using bacon as a blanket.
 Soy sauce is its favorite food and is one of the few things that can make it motivated.
 It sometimes uses its chalaza (the bands of tissue that hold the egg yolk in place) as a lasso or weapon by throwing it.

 Shakipiyo (Japanese: しゃきぴよ) is a chick covered with yellow feathers and wearing an egg shell as pants.
-She is an energetic character whose hyperactivity made Gudetama feel pestered and harangued at first, but the two become best friends.
+He is an energetic character whose hyperactivity made Gudetama feel pestered and harangued at first, but the two become best friends.
 Hardboiled (Japanese: ハードボイルド) is an egg character that is cooked as its name suggests, after boiling in hot water for more than 15 minutes.
 He is depicted as jaded and sometimes menacing with thick eyebrows.
 Guretama (Japanese: グレたま) is an egg that has become spoiled.
 Guretama is a yellow grey color, is usually surrounded by purple stink clouds, and has an irritated expression.
 He is grumpier and more aggressive than Gudetama.